Feedback linearisation of mechanical systems using data-driven models: Data-driven feedback linearisation framework

-Typically, MPC is used to track state references while at the same time assuring that constraints on the input and the states are not violated.
-In this study however, the states are of minor importance since they do not have a physical meaning.
-Constraint bounds on the input could be more of an interest.
-Yet, we choose not to incorporate them since this would require an online optimisation problem to be executed at every time step, leading to a significant increase in computational load.\\
+A controller that is capable of perfectly tracking (\ref{eq:yref}) at any time $(i|k)$ for any input $v(k)$, generates an IO relation between $v(k)$ and $y(k)$ that is governed by the linear part of the identified model. {This addresses drawback D1 of classical feedback linearisation while it is still in line with its rationale of Fig. \ref{fig:FBLscheme}.} {Note that although it is sensible to exactly preserve the linear vibrating properties of the system under test, the reference signal is not restricted to take the specific form of (\ref{eq:yref}).
+In theory, any custom reference signal can be chosen, which increases the flexibility of the proposed method.}\\

-The proposed linearising MPC controller has integral action, in the sense that robust convergence can be achieved in case of modelling errors and imperfect state information.
-To obtain this, the original model is augmented such that the state equation also contains the current measured output, as inspired by the velocity form approach in \cite{gonzalez2008conditions,wang2004tutorial,betti2013robust}.
-However, the velocity form approach is designed for linear systems, whereas a full nonlinear model is considered here.
-By utilising the available information of the reference signal, the nonlinear MPC problem can be transformed into a conventional linear MPC with a disturbance matrix. \\
+{We propose a linearising controller inspired by unconstrained model predictive control \cite{rossiter2003model,camacho2013model,garcia1989model,allgower2012nonlinear}.
+Moreover, {to overcome drawback D3,} the controller has integral action in the sense that robust convergence can be achieved in case of modelling errors and imperfect state information.
+To obtain this, the original model is augmented such that the state equation also contains the current measured output, as inspired by the velocity form approach in \cite{gonzalez2008conditions,wang2004tutorial,betti2013robust}.} Consider again the $n$th order SISO discrete-time nonlinear model